 The 4-year Strategic Plan sets out our Priorities together with targets for success over this time.
-The 2022-2024 Delivery Plan set out the 'Delivery Measures' which aim to track the performance of our services and how well we are achieving our key ambitions.
-The Delivery Measures are tracked and reported in quarters 2, 3 and 4 to Cabinet as part of the Performance Framework.
+The 2022-2024 Delivery Plan uses these priorities and shows the 'Delivery Measures' which aim to track the performance of our services and how well we are achieving our key ambitions.
+The Delivery Measures are tracked and reported regularly to Cabinet as part of our Performance Framework.